Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/Squish.md

 The following fields can be specified on this screen:

-- **Squish Location** -- This should be folder containing the "SquishRunner" executable that will be used to actually run the automated tests.
+- **Squish Location**: This should be folder containing the "SquishRunner" executable that will be used to actually run the automated tests.
-- **Server Host** -- This field can be set to the name of a remote Squish server if you did not install RemoteLaunch on the machine running the Squish server (optional).
+- **Server Host**: This field can be set to the name of a remote Squish server if you did not install RemoteLaunch on the machine running the Squish server (optional).
-- **Server Port** -- This field can be set to the port being used by a remote Squish server if you did not install RemoteLaunch on the machine running the Squish server (optional).
+- **Server Port**: This field can be set to the port being used by a remote Squish server if you did not install RemoteLaunch on the machine running the Squish server (optional).
-- **Trace Logging** -- This checkbox can be selected if you need to provide debugging information to Inflectra support personnel.
+- **Trace Logging**: This checkbox can be selected if you need to provide debugging information to Inflectra support personnel.
 Normally this should remain unchecked

 *Note: In most cases, the second and third fields can be left empty.*